pivotal-cf/docs-rabbitmq-staging/README.md

 # RabbitMQ for Pivotal CF docs

-### Branch Management
+## Branches in this Content Repo

-**MASTER** - Use for the **1.15** release.
+**MASTER** branch - Use for the next unreleased version: **1.15**

-All documentation for the next unreleased version of **RabbitMQ** is in master.
-This is the tree-trunk, so ALWAYS make changes you want carried forward in this branch.
+The master branch is the tree-trunk, so ALWAYS make changes you want carried forward in this branch.
 This includes:

 * Unreleased features
 * Doc bug fixes
 * Doc reorganization or enhancement

-Then, if necessary, immediately cherry-pick/copy any changes that you want to push immediately to production into the appropriate "-live" branch below.
+Then, if necessary, immediately cherry-pick/copy any changes that you want to push immediately to production into the appropriate "-live" branch below:

-Any changes on the master branch will not be displayed publicly until a **-live** branch is cut, and an update to [docs-book-rabbitmq][docs-book-rabbitmq] is done (To be documented).

 **1.14-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-14](http://docs.pivotal.io/rabbitmq-cf/1-14/).